Install & first run

 Not yet.
 A mobile companion is a longer-term thought.

-What happens if the Headscale server goes offline?
+What happens if the signaling server goes offline?